[Crossposted at my work blog.]

 Employers cut 17,000 jobs from their payrolls in January, Labor Department figures showed.
 Economists had been expecting a rise of 80,000.

 The job losses were across all sectors of the economy including manufacturing and professional services.

-“The economy is in recession mode,” said Peter Morici, an economist at the University [...] read more >
+“The economy is in recession mode,” said Peter Morici, an [...] read more >

 Bruce E. Levine has an interesting article over at Alternet on the use of psychiatric medication to tame defiant youth.
 Some tantalizing excerpts:

 For a generation now, disruptive young Americans who rebel against authority figures have been increasingly diagnosed with mental illnesses and medicated with psychiatric (psychotropic) drugs.

 Disruptive young people who are medicated with Ritalin, Adderall and other amphetamines routinely report that these drugs make them “care less” about their boredom, resentments and other negative emotions, [...] read more >

 A friend just sent this to me.
 It’s an English folk poem, circa 1764, so he says.